-Encourage children to join you in the kitchen during the holidays and they’ll have plenty of fun while improving their cookery skills.
+Encourage children to join you in the kitchen while home from school and they’ll have plenty of fun while improving their cookery skills.
 Get them involved with weighing, mixing and, of course, eating!

-The school holidays are the perfect time for kids to get messy in the kitchen.
-With a little preparation and planning, little ones can soon be helping to prepare food for the whole family or making a special project of their own.
+When the kids are home from school, encourage them to get messy in the kitchen with these fun and easy projects.
+With a little ingredient-gathering and supervision, little ones can soon be learning to cook.
 We’ve picked 10 fun and easy kids’ cooking projects to get them started.

 Remember to always wash hands before and after preparing ingredients, especially if there’s raw meat involved, and never leave your little ones unattended around hot surfaces or sharp knives.